 So much more than just a shed!
 Our CBT training site in East Grinstead has the largest enclosure in West Sussex; over 15000 sq ft to safely practise in, along with full classroom, kitchen and toilet facilities.
-Our Crawley site is the only CBT training site in Crawley itself and has well over 12000 sq ft training area along with on site kitchen, classroom and toilets.
+Our Crawley site is the only CBT training site in Crawley itself and has two areas, both well over 12000 sq ft training area along with on site kitchen, classroom and toilets.
 At our Burgess Hill site we have 3 separate areas to use so once again, plenty of space for getting the hang of things.
 We also have use of the leisure centre facilities including the vending machines and Costa cafe!

 Will we ride straight out onto a fast road?

-No. MTS will not take you straight out onto a 50mph road we value your safety so the first hour of the road ride is spent around a DVSA approved ‘nursery route’ mainly consisting of housing estates, speed humps, roundabouts, junctions and slow traffic.
-We only enter faster roads or heavy traffic situations once we are happy that the students are both competent and confident.
+No. MTS will not take you straight out onto a 50mph road we value your safety so the first hour of the road ride is spent around a DVSA approved ‘nursery route’ mainly consisting of housing estates, speed humps, mini roundabouts, junctions and slow traffic.
+We only enter faster roads or heavy traffic situations once we are happy the students are both competent and confident.

 How do we know where to go on the road ride?